 Checklist to start you on editing from a writers blog. https://www.jerryjenkins.com/self-editing/

 For authors of longer works, I highly recommend Scrivener.
 It replaces the index cards and folders with digital index cards pinned to a cork board and folders which can hold web links, videos, pictures, as well as text resources.
 It backs itself up so you never lose data from a brownout.
+Save files to Dropbox or other cloud drive for additional protection highly recommended.
 Easy to track chapters, characters, locations and rearrange your story via click and drag.
 Easily exports to other file formats.
-Now if you are a NaNoWriMo winner, last year a prize was a coupon for half off which is lower than the rates I offer.
+Now if you are a NaNoWriMo winner, last year a prize was a coupon for half off which is lower than the rates I can offer.
 These are links through which I get a small commission.
 I would not buy material to learn how to use the program; vast resources are available on youtube at no charge.

 Student and Teacher Discounts: